Green Arrow: The Exxon Valdez Oil Spill

 “Sea otters whose fur becomes matted and loses its insulation quality often die of the cold, despite efforts of volunteer clean up crews,” the news media reported in Green Arrow.
 “Mothers attempting to lick their pups clean are poisoned by the oil, and even if brought in are frequently beyond help.
 Bald eagles feeding on the oiled carcasses washed ashore are dying as well.
 And another danger has appeared – bears awakening from the winter’s hibernation are attracted by the rotting carcasses on the beach and have come looking for an easy meal.
 It is not known how susceptible these great carnivores are to the toxic effects of the oil, but their presence poses a danger to clean up crews.
 So far there have been no serious encounters, but it seems just a matter of time.”

-As the Green Arrow comic book correctly notes, otters were especially vulnerable to effect of the oil spill.
-They rely on their underfur for insulation against the cold and oil negated that insulation, causing otters to succumb to hypothermia.
+As the Green Arrow comic book correctly notes, otters were especially vulnerable to the effects of the oil spill.
+They rely on their underfur for insulation against the cold and the oil negated that insulation, causing otters to succumb to hypothermia.
 Sea otters likewise continually groom their fur by licking it, resulting in them ingesting the oil.
 Journalist John Keeble visited the sea otter rescue center in Valdez on April 9 – fifteen days after the spill occurred – by which time 103 otters had been admitted, with half of them dying shortly thereafter.
-An Argon Oil executive in Green Arrow told the media, “I flew over the spill site myself this morning, and while we did see a few oiled birds, we did not see any dead sea otters.”

-Reality was obviously quite different.
+Within Green Arrow, an Argon Oil executive tells the media, “I flew over the spill site myself this morning, and while we did see a few oiled birds, we did not see any dead sea otters.”
+Reality was obviously different.
 More than any other image, the sea otter became the “poster child” for the environmental damage done by the Exxon Valdez oil spill.

 As the “Coyote Tears” narrative comes to an end in Green Arrow, images of Argon gas stations having the “n” removed from their names and replaced with an “s” are shown, with the resulting Argos stations once again attracting customers.
 While Exxon never went so far as to change its name, the same did not hold true for the tanker and the subsidiary that owned the ship.

-“In July 1990, the Valdez, repaired at a cost of $30 million, was renamed the Exxon Mediterranean and reassigned to the Persian Gulf,” John Keeble wrote in Out of the Channel.
+“In July 1990, the Valdez, repaired at a cost of $30 million, was renamed the Exxon Mediterranean and reassigned to the Persian Gulf,” John Keeble writes in Out of the Channel.
 “At first, Exxon officials explained that because of the decline in Alaskan oil production, the ship was no longer needed on the West Coast, and that giving ships names appropriate to the region they served was normal practice.
 In 1993, the name of Exxon’s subsidiary, Exxon Shipping, was itself changed to the far more mellifluous SeaRiver Maritime.
 Again Exxon officials disavowed any connection between the name change and the Alaskan oil spill.
 Familiarity with Exxon’s approach to language, however, might lead one to wonder if the company hoped the new pseudonyms would wipe out the ship’s former identity.
-What ship?”
+What ship?

 “This is the end of my tale,” the coyote says in Green Arrow.
-Then in words similar to those of John Keeble adds, “But, of course, it never happened.”
+Then – in words similar to those of John Keeble – adds, “But, of course, it never happened.”

 Anthony Letizia